moondance-labs/tanssi-docs/builders/interact/ethereum-api/precompiles/call-permit.md

 ## Introduction {: #introduction }

 The Call Permit Precompile on Tanssi EVM ContainerChains allows a user to sign a permit, an [EIP-712](https://eips.ethereum.org/EIPS/eip-712){target=\_blank} signed message, for any EVM call and it can be dispatched by anyone or any smart contract.
-It is similar to the [ERC-20 Permit Solidity Interface](/builders/interoperability/xcm/xc20/interact/#the-erc20-permit-interface){target=\_blank}, except it applies to any EVM call instead of approvals only.
+It is similar to the Permit Signing of ERC-20 approvals introduced in [EIP-2612](https://eips.ethereum.org/EIPS/eip-2612){target=\_blank}, except it applies to any EVM call instead of only approvals.

 When the call permit is dispatched, it is done so on behalf of the user who signed the permit and the user or contract that dispatches the permit is responsible for paying transaction fees.
 As such, the precompile can be used to perform gas-less transactions.